 *In dairy operations, dairy farmers make money from milk.
 So the ultimate goal is to have the best dairy cows that can produce the best quality and quantity of milk.
 So these days, specific “sexed semen” is used to ensure about 99 percent of the offspring are female calves.
 While just about all the females in a dairy herd are used to produce milk, only about 30 percent of them need to produce offspring to replace the dairy cows that move out of milk production.
 So the 30 percent of the herd that is the genetic best is all that’s really needed to reproduce more dairy cows.
 The remaining 70 percent still need to give birth to produce milk, but all their offspring aren’t needed to keep the dairy operation the desired size.
 That’s where having beef offspring instead could be a benefit.
 The 70-percent group would still produce milk but would give birth to more valuable beef calves.
 If a male (bull) calf happens to be born, its value is the lowest of all – no potential for milk and not ideal for meat production.
 Even when sold to be used for meat, a dairy bull calf has a value of about $5 to $15 because of their body structure, Lambert said.

-**Embryos created by in vitro fertilization will be put into the dairy heifers that aren’t top-30-percent genetically, and the heifers would carry each one until birth.
-When each calf is born it’s an Angus beef calf that came from the womb of a Holstein dairy cow.
-The mother still produces milk, and meanwhile the female cows born to the top-30-percent cows help continue the preferred genetic quality.
+***Embryos created by in vitro fertilization will be put into the dairy heifers that aren’t top-30-percent genetically, and the heifers would carry each one until birth.
+When each calf is born, it’s an Angus beef calf that came from the womb of a Holstein dairy cow; the mother still produces milk.
+Meanwhile, the female cows born to the top-30-percent cows help continue the preferred genetic quality.

 GALLERY – The four calves born from the second round of embryo transfers: